lmorg/murex/README.md

 * _No support for piping scripts to the shell executable._ This will be supported via a `--stdin` flag.
 It's an easy thing to implement but wasn't considered necessary for the MVP (minimum viable product).

-* _The lang/builins/encoders package exhibits weird behaviors as seen
-from the failing regression tests._ This is a tougher problem to crack.
-My current working theory is that there is a race condition with io.Copy finishing before the encoder has finished writing to it's buffer.
-I've spent some time investigating this issue but now sidelined it to focus on developing other aspects of this project.
-My worry is that this is a symptom of a much broader problem, however the project is modular enough that even a substantial rewrite of core logic can be done safely in isolation from other, working, code.
-If anyone wishes to contribute their time to this project then that would be the one area I would most appreciate your support.

 * _Subshells._ At some point I am planning on implementing support for subshells like `$( command )` (or back ticked) stuff are in Bash.